Common name: | Wilding conifers |

 Management programme: | Progressive Containment |

-Wilding conifers are any introduced conifer tree, including (but not limited to) any of the species listed in Table 3, established by natural means.
+Wilding conifers are any introduced conifer tree, including (but not limited to) any of the species listed in the table below, established by natural means.
 This doesn’t apply to conifers within a forest plantation that don’t create any greater risk of wilding conifer spread to neighbouring or nearby land than the forest plantation that it is a part of.
-For the purposes of this definition, a forest plantation is an area of 1ha or more of predominantly planted trees.
-This excludes planted conifers of less than 1ha, such as windbreaks and shelterbelts existing before March 2019.
+For the purposes of this definition, a forest plantation is an area of 1 hectare or more of predominantly planted trees.
+This excludes planted conifers of less than 1 hectare, such as windbreaks and shelterbelts existing before March 2019.

 Common name |